Acceptance testing can be performed by a non-technical person. That person can be your tester, manager or even client.

 We need to specify the

-We should start by creating a ‘Cept’ file in the
+We should start by creating a test with the next command:

 $I object is used to write all interactions.

 $I object are taken from the PhpBrowser Module.
 We will briefly describe them here:

 We will assume that all actions starting with